 How Do Social Media Monitoring Benefit Nonprofit Organizations?

 Social media monitoring is beneficial for nonprofit organizations.
 It sets the way to establish connectivity with the right people and discover important insights, which are supported by data.
 Further, you will see several other benefits that can compel people to learn and connect with a cause.
-Some of the top benefits are listed below –
+Some of the top benefits are listed below.

 - To gauge their level of awareness amongst the audience.

-- Reputation management in times of crisis.
+- To manage your reputation in times of crisis.